 9.5.1.27

-Section 9.4.12.1: Query* operations.
+Section 9.4.12.1: Request: querySummary

 The change to allow an RA to retrieve all reservations within an RA pair results in a potentially large response to the query.
 To manage the amount of information returned the ifModifiedSince element has been added to section 9.4.12.1.
 This is described with the following new text:

-The ifModifiedSince element was added to the querySummary and querySummarySync messages, with the goal of reducing reduce the amount of reservation information returned in query retrieval.
+The ifModifiedSince element was added to the querySummary message with the goal of reducing reduce the amount of reservation information returned in query retrieval.
 It accomplishes this by allowing the user to specify a dateTime value in the request as returned from the last query.
 The target NSA uses this dateTime context to exclude reservations that have not changed since the last query.

-If an NSA receives a querySummary or querySummarySync message containing an ifModifiedSince element, then it only returns those reservations matching the filter elements (connectionId, globalReservationId) if the reservation has been created, modified, or has undergone a change since the specified ifModifiedSince time.
+If an NSA receives a querySummary message containing an ifModifiedSince element, then it only returns those reservations matching the filter elements (connectionId, globalReservationId) if the reservation has been created, modified, or has undergone a change since the specified ifModifiedSince time.
 This includes user-initiated actions such as provision and release, as well as state changes caused by events such as dataPlaneStateChange notifications (in dataPlaneStatus).

-Section 9.4.12.1: Query* operations.
+Updated Figure 65 to include the ifModifiedSince member element:

+Figure 65 – querySummary request message structure.

 The ifModifiedSince parameter has been added to table 45: